MarsicoFL/forensicolors/README.md

 # forensicolors
-Download this folder, unzip, and open .Rproj file with Rstudio.
+Download this folder, unzip, and open forensicolors.Rproj file with Rstudio.

-There execute the following command:
+There execute the following commands:

 ```r
 library(devtools)